cmsc330spring24/cmsc330spring24/projects/project5.md

 * A `DivByZeroError` happens on attempted division by zero in the optimizer.

 > [!NOTE]
-> We do not enforce what messages you use when raising a `TypeError` or `SelectError`.
+> We do not enforce what messages you use when raising a `TypeError`, `DeclareError`, or `SelectError`.
 That's up to you.

 ### Ground Rules and Extra Info